vanessacleary/vanessacleary-Ms1-2021/README.md

 * [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
    * The Bootstrap framework was used to help build the responsive structure of the site and add default styling.
-   * It was also used to import JavaScript and Jquery which was used for the pop up modal sign up form and the collapsible navbar.
+   * It was also used to import JavaScript and Jquery which was used for the collapsible navbar.

 * [Hover.css](https://ianlunn.github.io/Hover/)
    * Hover.css was used on the Font awesome icons in the ‘How it Works’ section to add the pulse-grow 2D transition while being hovered over.